pthreat/StangeMercadoPago/README.md

 ### TODO

+- [ ]	Refresh config cache for easy managment (i.e: Not having to refresh the cache manually from the backend)
 - [ ]	Add support for IPN's (Instant payment notifications)
 - [ ]	Add support for custom checkout methods